GRAC: Self-Guided and Self-Regularized Actor-Critic

 \paragraph{Self-Regularized TD Learning} To verify the effectiveness of the proposed self-regularized TD-learning method, we apply our method to \emph{DDPG} (DDPG w/o target network w/ target regularization).
 We compare against two baselines: the original \emph{DDPG} and \emph{DDPG} without target networks for both actor and critic (\emph{DDPG w/o target network}).
 We choose DDPG, because it does not have additional components such as Double Q-Learning, which may complicate the analysis of this comparison.

 In Fig.~\ref{fig:abl1}, we visualize the average returns, and average $Q_1$ values over training batchs (${y^\prime}_1$ in Alg.\ref{alg:alg1}).
 The $Q_1$ values of \emph{DDPG w/o target network} changes dramatically which leads to poor average returns. \emph{DDPG} maintains stable Q values but makes slow progress.
-Our proposed \emph{DDPG} w/o target network w/ target regularization maintains stable Q values and learns considerably faster.
+Our proposed \emph{DDPG} w/o target network w/ target regularization maintains stable Q values.
+In addition, we compare the average returns of \emph{DDPG w/o target network, w/ target regularization} and \emph{DDPG} within one million steps over four random seeds. \emph{DDPG w/o target network, w/ target regularization} outperforms \emph{DDPG} by large margins in five out of six Mujoco tasks (Fig.~\ref{fig:abl1} shows results on Hopper-v2.
+The remaining results can be found in Appendix~\ref{appendsubsec:ablation_self_reg}).
 This demonstrates the effectiveness of our method and its potentials to be applied to a wide range of DRL methods.
-Due to page limit, we only include results on Hopper-v2.
-The results on other tasks are in Appendix 2.3.
-All tasks exhibit a similar phenomenon.

 \paragraph{Policy Improvement with Evolution Strategies} The GRAC actor network uses a combination of two actor loss functions, denoted as \emph{QLoss} and \emph{CEMLoss}. \emph{QLoss} refers to the unbiased gradient estimators which extends the \emph{DDPG}-style policy gradients~\cite{lillicrap2015continuous} to stochastic policies. \emph{CEMLoss} represents the policy improvement guided by the action found with the zero-order optmization method CEM.
 We run another two ablation experiments on all six control tasks and compare it with our original policy training method denoted as \emph{GRAC}.
 As seen in Fig.\ref{fig:table2}, in general \emph{GRAC} achieves a better performance compared to either using \emph{CEMLoss} or \emph{QLoss}.
 The significance of the improvements varies within the six control tasks.
 For example, \emph{CEMLoss} plays a dominant role in Swimmer while \emph{QLoss} has a major effect in HalfCheetah.
 It suggests that \emph{CEMLoss} and \emph{QLoss} are complementary.